 Who Should Avoid Vajrasana?

-Can We Do Vajrasana on Bed?
+Can Vajrasana Be Done on a Bed?

-Advantages of Doing Vajrasana on Bed:
+✅ Advantages of Doing Vajrasana on a Bed:

-Disadvantages of Doing Vajrasana on Bed :
+❌ Disadvantages of Doing Vajrasana on a Bed:

 If you prefer to do the Vajrasana on your bed, still keeping your body posture straight and using some cushions or a blanket for extra support.